SiennaMartinez/Apple-Duck/README.md

 https://github.com/SiennaMartinez/Apple-Duck.git

 ## Description
 Duck is hungry and needs to eat all the apples.
-But Duck hates vegetables, so avoid the spinach!
+But Duck hates vegetables, so avoid the carrots!

 ## Features
-- art of a duck
+- game art
-	- use pygame.draw
+	- make and import assets for game
 - duck moves to where player clicks
 	- use mousebutton
-- green and red squares spawn on ground level, green particle ends the game in lose, 5 red particles ends game in win
+- apple and carrot  move across sky, player must jump to catch them.
+Any carrot ends the game in lose, 5 apples ends game in win
-	- use pygame particles
+	- use assets, make them move across screen, make game timed.
+60 seconds

 ## Challenges
-- figure out how to use pygame.draw, draw a duck
+- figure out how to make assets move
 - make duck follow player clicks, figure out mousebutton
-- spawn only 5 red particles, 5 green particles. make green particles end game, end game after 5 red particles make particles dissapear when duck makes contact with particle.
+- spawn only 5 apples, 5 carrots. make carrots end game, end game after 5 apples make particles dissapear when duck makes contact with assets.

 ## Outcomes
 Ideal Outcome:
-- game runs with duck moving where player clicks, particles vanish on contact with duck, green particle ends game instantly, red particle wins game after 5 are collected
+- game runs with duck moving where player clicks, assets vanish on contact with duck, carrot ends game instantly, apple wins game after 5 are collected

 Minimal Viable Outcome:
-- duck moves where player clicks, game ends when player makes contact with green particle
+- duck moves where player clicks, game ends when player makes contact with carrot

 ## Milestones